tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/framework.md

 NOTE: The default graph is a property of the current thread.
 This function applies only to the current thread.
 Calling this function while a `tf.Session` or `tf.InteractiveSession` is active will result in undefined behavior.
-Using any previously created `tf.Operation` or `tf.Output` objects after calling this function will result in undefined behavior.
+Using any previously created `tf.Operation` or `tf.Tensor` objects after calling this function will result in undefined behavior.